pingcap/docs-tidb-operator/en/deploy-tiflash.md

 This document is applicable to scenarios in which you already have a TiDB cluster and need to use TiDB HTAP capabilities by deploying TiFlash, such as the following:

-- Mixed load scenarios with online real-time analytic processing
+- Hybrid workload scenarios with online real-time analytic processing
 - Real-time stream processing scenarios
 - Data hub scenarios